MBA in Marketing Salary and Career Outlook

 Online MBA in Marketing Salary

 Salaries for marketing professionals vary by factors like experience, education, and type of organization.
-For example, small, locally owned businesses might pay less than large companies, and nonprofits may pay less than for-profit companies.
-Location also influences salary, as organizations positioned in areas with a high cost of living tend to pay more than areas with a lower cost of living.
+For example, small, locally owned businesses might pay less than large companies.
+Nonprofits may pay less than for-profit companies.
+Location also influences salary, as organizations positioned in areas with a high cost of living tend to pay more than those in areas with lower costs of living.

 While professionals can work their way up within a company, they typically need a master's degree to reach certain salary levels.
 The following table outlines the difference in pay for similar marketing careers that require different education levels.